sabrinasadik/www_threefold.io/www.threefold.io/content/tech/coretech.md

 os_img = "/img/favicon.png"
 os_header = "Zero OS"
 os_header_link ="https://github.com/zero-os"
 os_content = " A light weight operating system that runs on a wide variety of hardware components.
 It is open source, build on proven technology and requires very little knowledge and understanding to install and operate.
-It cannot be tampered and interacted with as it only accepts instructions from the Zero Robot.
+It cannot be tampered and interacted with as it only accepts instructions from the Zero Robot."

 **Features**:
 - lightweight OS